 Sigfox Ready based on another Sigfox Ready device

-If you've created a new device based on a previous one, you can apply to this cases
+If you've created a new device based on a previous one, you can apply to these cases:

-- If you've kept the same RF design, but only change a sensor, then you can apply to the "Similar" Device Certification.
+- If you've kept the same RF design, but only changed a sensor, then you can apply to the "Similar" Device Certification.
 Price will be 500€ excl.tax.
-In that case, no radiation tests are needed since RF hasn't changed.
+In this case, no radiation tests are needed since RF hasn't changed.